Maria Montessori: Legacy

 A range of practices exist under the name Montessori, which is not trademarked.
 Popular elements include mixed-age classrooms, student freedom (including their choices of activity), long blocks of uninterrupted work time, specially trained teachers, and prepared environment.
-Scientific studies regarding the Montessori method are mostly positive, with a 2017 review stating that "broad evidence" exists for its efficacy.
+Research on the Montessori method has generally reported positive outcomes.
+A 2017 review concluded that broad evidence existed for its efficacy, while noting that many studies were methodologically limited.
+Two meta-analyses published in 2023 reached similar conclusions.
+A systematic review in Campbell Systematic Reviews screened over 2,000 studies and retained 32 meeting criteria for baseline equivalence and control-group design, finding positive effects across academic and non-academic outcomes.
+A separate meta-analysis of 33 studies from North America, Asia and Europe found moderate to high effects on cognitive development, social skills, creativity, motor skills and academic achievement.
 She and Montessori schools were featured on coins and banknotes of Italy, and on stamps of the Netherlands, India, Italy, the Maldives, Pakistan, and Sri Lanka.
 A KLM (Royal Dutch Airlines) McDonnell Douglas MD-11 (registration PH-KCB) was named after her, and retired in November 2014.
-In 2020, Time nominated Montessori as one of the Top 100 Women of the year, an offshoot of their Person of the Year award.
+In 2019 Time created 89 new covers to celebrate women of the year starting from 1920; it chose Montessori for 1931.